-Social Media Sites in Business Can Make Too Much Noise that is Distracting
+Social Media Myths in Business Can Make Too Much Distracting Noise

-Social media sites often make too much distracting noise that is not very helpful for anyone.
-As a result, many myths about social media usage and social media marketing strategy have sprouted up and are being spread by networking neophytes even with good intentions.
+Social media myths often make too much distracting noise that is not very helpful.
+As a result, many myths about social media usage and social media marketing strategy have sprouted up and are being spread by networking neophytes, even with good intentions.

-This creates all sorts of noise.
-It is very distracting to people who are trying to do something that you are involved in.
-To avoid this sort of thing from happening, you need to control how much noise is created on the social media sites you participate in.
-There are some things that you can do to limit how much noise that you create.
+This creates all sorts of noise, and it is very distracting to people trying to do something you are involved in.
+To avoid this, you need to control how much noise is created on the social media sites you participate in.
+There are some things that you can do to limit how much noise you create.

 Finally, suppose you use a business social media page such as Twitter.

 In that case, it is important to remember that there are rules that you must follow.
 Please do not use profanity or use the name of another person when you are not related to them.
-You should also make sure that you are clear about what you are planning to say before you start talking or networking with others.
+You should also ensure that you are clear about what you plan to say before you start talking or networking with others.
 Business networking is supposed to be professional and fun.
-If you fail to stay on your side of the fence, you might find that the amount of revenue that you are generating goes down.
+If you fail to stay on your side of the fence, you might find that the revenue you are generating goes down.

 What is constant is that social media sites are always evolving and changing.
-A trend today or something unharnessed today may simply become obsolete only after a few months, or even less.
-Remember that as these myths are unfolding it could spell the loss of income, sales, and profits for many businesses.
+A trend or something unharnessed today may become obsolete only after a few months, or even less.
+Remember that as these myths unfold, it could spell the loss of income, sales, and profits for many businesses.

 Myths on Social Media in Business Should Never be Allowed to Proliferate